-15 Mar 5 Fun & Creative Memory Box Ideas
+15 Mar 5 Creative Keepsake Memory Box Ideas

 Most people are in the habit of preserving memories.
 Many of us save our favorite photos in albums, photo books, scrapbooks and even digital albums that include photos and video clips.
 We collect souvenirs from places we visit and mementos from special events like weddings and family reunions.
 We do it all to remember the most important moments in our lives so that we have something to look back on and reminisce about.

-You can use a beautiful personalized keepsake memory box, like the ones we offer, or any box that you have at hand.
+You can use a beautiful personalized keepsake memory box, or any box that you have at hand.
 You can even create your own special keepsake box from an old shoe box, cigar box, gift box or a plain box you can get at a craft store.
 It is a good idea to make the box look special so that it doesn’t get accidentally misplaced, lost or thrown away.
 But what matters most is what you put inside the box.

-Below, you’ll find some fun and creative ideas on how to put together memory boxes full of keepsakes you’ll treasure for a lifetime.
+Below, you’ll find some unique, fun and creative ideas on how to put together your own keepsake memory boxes centered around specific events, people and themes.

 Wedding Memory Box Ideas